Student Loans for Adult Undergraduates

 What is a Federal Direct Student Loan?

-Unsubsidized loans are not a need-based loan.
+Unsubsidized loans are not need-based.
 Unsubsidized means that interest is accruing on the loan while you are in school, and you are responsible for repaying the interest from the time it is disbursed until it is paid in full.

 How do I apply for a Federal Direct Student Loan?